HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 {{ figure_markup(
   image="TODO.png",
-  caption="GIF bits per pixel: animated vs. non-animated.", description="TODO", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=1948267327&format=interactive",
-  sheets_gid="1251617650",
-  sql_file="animated_gif_bpp.sql"
+  caption="GIF bits per pixel: animated vs. non-animated.", description="A bar chart showing the distribution of bits per pixel for animated vs non-animated GIFs.
+The animated GIF bars tower over the non-animated GIF bars.
+Animated GIFs weigh in at 4.5, 12.1, 32.6, 60.6, and 82.6 bits per pixel, at the 10th, 25th, 50th, 75th, and 90th percentiles, respectively.
+The non-animated gif progression is as follows: 0.9, 1.8, 3.5, 5.7, and 9.3 bits per pixel.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=1948267327&format=interactive", sheets_gid="1251617650", sql_file="animated_gif_bpp.sql"
 )
 }}

-3.5 bits per pixel is even less than PNGs\!
+3.5 bits per pixel is even less than the median PNG\!

 Turning to look at the animated GIFs specifically: How many frames do they have?

 {{ figure_markup(
   image="TODO.png",
-  caption="Distribution of animated GIF frame counts.", description="TODO", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=230229356&format=interactive",
-  sheets_gid="810988388",
-  sql_file="animated_gif_framecount.sql"
+  caption="Distribution of animated GIF frame counts.", description="Bar chart showing the distribution of animated GIF frame counts.
+The chart shows both desktop and mobile, but only the mobile numbers are labelled.
+The bars look exactly the same until the 90th percentile.
+At the 10th percentile, both mobile and desktop saw 4 frames per GIF.
+At the 25th percentile they're both 8 frames.
+At the 50th they're both 12 frames; at the 75th they're both 24 frames.
+Lastly, at the 90th percentile, the desktop crawler saw 46 frames, and the mobile crawler saw 60.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=230229356&format=interactive", sheets_gid="810988388", sql_file="animated_gif_framecount.sql"
 )
 }}

-Generally: 10 to 20, which is more or less unchanged since 2022, although the longest GIFs have gotten longer, especially on mobile.
+Generally: 10 to 20, [which is more or less unchanged since 2022](https://almanac.httparchive.org/en/2022/media#fig-18), although the longest GIFs have gotten longer, especially on mobile.

 Just for fun, we also looked at the GIF with the *most* frames: